build-on-aws/content/essentials/security/index.md

 ### IAM Groups

 The next step in securing your account is to setup [AWS IAM user groups](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_groups.html) to control access.
 Rather than control individual users' access by setting policies directly on the user, it is best to create a group, assign the required permissions to it, and then assign users to the group.
 They will inherit the permissions of that group.
 This offers a more scalable way of providing access control to many users.
+IAM and IAM groups are important to understand because they span across multiple services.
+IAM is one service that interacts to some degree with all AWS services so be sure to spend time getting familiar with IAM.

 Following these practices from the onset will help to provide secure access to your AWS resources.
 Next we will discuss how to secure the infrastructure you build on AWS.